 How Do I Set Up a Virtual Reality Lab?

-In our updated guide, you learn which important questions to ask, and how to conceptualize a VR lab that sets you up for long-term success.
-We feature the latest VR hardware, plus new information on eye tracking and VR training.
+Not sure how to get started with VR for your research lab?
+Learn which important questions to ask, and how to conceptualize a VR lab that sets you up for long-term success.

 For more detailed information on how to set up a virtual reality lab and help with custom configuration, please contact us at sales@worldviz.com.